MILKYWAY7399/DJ-U-BEE-v3/README.md

 A modern Discord music bot built with **discord.py**, **Wavelink**, and **Lavalink**.

-DJ-U-BEE-v3 is a complete rewrite of my original Discord music bot, focusing on a cleaner architecture, modular design, and better maintainability.
+DJ-U-BEE-v3 is a complete rewrite of my original Discord music bot, focusing on clean architecture, modular design, and a polished user experience.

 ---